Text of Proposed Amendment

 Rationale for Proposed Amendment

-Section 5: This section grants the Congress the power to enforce this article by appropriate legislation.
+Section 9: This section grants the Congress the power to enforce this Amendment through appropriate legislation if and as needed.